Recent Contributions to Theories of Discrimination: Learning and Discrimination

 \subsection{Learning with Costly Information Acquisition}

-In all models introduced in sections \ref{sec:screening} and \ref{sec:algo}, information about a worker's quality is only produced when that worker is hired.
-Two recent papers instead propose models where employers can observe a potential employee's quality with any desired precision.
-However, employers incur in \emph{attention costs} which are increasing in the precision of the chosen quality signal.\footnote{See also Cavounidis, Lang and Weinstein (2021), which proposes a screening model where firms discriminate in the acquisition or use of productivity-relevant information}
+The models introduced in section \ref{sec:screening} assume that information about a worker or a seller is only produced when they are employed or a transaction occurs.
+This section presents a different perspective, according to which costly information is actively and flexibly sought out by decision makers.

-Barto\v{s}, Bauer, Chytilov\'{a}, and Mat\v{e}jka (2016) study a simple model where a candidate is considered for a job.
-Accepting this candidate's application is profitable to the employer if and only if the candidate is of high-enough quality.
-As mentioned, this employer is \emph{rationally inattentive}: they can learn the candidate's quality to any degree of precision, but at some increasing attention cost.
+\cite{bartosbauerchytilovamatejka2016} study a model where a \emph{rationally inattentive} employer can learn a potential employee's quality to any degree of precision, but at some increasing attention cost.
 For example, they can gather a lot of information before making a decision, by calling the candidate's previous employers, reading their resum\'{e} carefully, and having many people interview the applicant.
 Alternatively, they could simply skim the provided resum\'{e} before making an, admittedly less informed, decision.
 The candidate belongs to either identity $A$ or identity $B$, and identity $A$ is assumed to contain candidates that are on average more qualified than those of identity $B$.
 The candidate's identity is observed by the employer before they decide how much attention to put towards screening -- think of an employer seeing the candidates' names right at the beginning of a selection process for a job.
-The main result in this paper argues that the employer's rational inattention often amplifies the expected outcome differences between individuals of the two identities.\footnote{Barto\v{s}, Bauer, Chytilov\'{a}, and Mat\v{e}jka (2016) also conduct field experiments and find that, in various contexts, the attention decisions of potential employers and landlords are consistent with their model's predictions.} More specifically, this amplification arises through different mechanisms depending on the selectivity of the hiring process.
+The main result in this paper argues that the employer's rational inattention often amplifies the expected outcome differences between individuals of the two identities.\footnote{\cite{bartosbauerchytilovamatejka2016} also conduct field experiments and find that, in various contexts, the attention decisions of potential employers and landlords are consistent with their model's predictions.}